1. Sustainability TOP

 Proper Management of Emissions and Wastewater

-By properly maintaining boilers and other smoke-generating facilities, we ensure that the amount of air pollutants from emissions such as NOx (nitrogen oxides) and SOx (sulfur oxides) is within regulatory standard values*.
+By properly maintaining boilers and other smoke-generating facilities, we ensure that the amount of air pollutants from emissions such as nitrogen oxides (NOx) and sulfur oxides (SOx) is within regulatory standard values*.

 Further, wastewater from our plants is processed in a wastewater treatment facility before being discharged to sewer systems or public water areas.
 The discharged water is analyzed on a regular basis to ensure that it is within regulatory standard values.